mlflow/mlflow/.devcontainer/README.md

 ## Limitations

 The following tools/packages are NOT pre-installed to avoid increasing the image size.
-They can be manually installed them after launching the devcontainer if necessary.
+They can be manually installed after launching the devcontainer if necessary.

 - Python ML packages such as `tensorflow`
 - R